 On the whole, cash programming is usually not carried out on a large enough scale to significantly impact the price of goods, and the distribution of cash has positive impacts on rural market development and expansion.

 Local level monitoring mechanisms review commodity prices to identify any risks.
-Other ways we reduce the risk of price inflation and stock shortages are by distributing goods alongside cash, or as vouchers to be spent at trusted suppliers.
+We also reduce the risk of price inflation and stock shortages by distributing goods alongside cash, or as vouchers to be spent at trusted suppliers.